archkrrr/SillyTavern-CostumeSwitch/README.md

 ## License

-This extension is licensed under the **GNU General Public License v3.0**.
+This extension is licensed under the **GNU General Public License v3.0**

----

-This updated README includes the new **character patterns feature** where you can define names like `Shido:` and `Kotori:` (with a colon) to make the extension detect those specific formats for costume switching.